 Currently, more than 400 contractors and approximately 150 health professionals continue to work around the clock to set up the new NHS Louisa Jordan temporary hospital within the Scottish Exhibition Centre (SEC), Glasgow.The temporary hospital will have the capacity for 1,000 patients when fully complete.
 It is expected to play a crucial role in Scotland’s response to the Coronavirus outbreak.

 Another one for the kids.
 We've had superheroes and site workers, now this one's a bit trickier... see if you can complete our giant dot-to-dot, revealing what the picture is!
 Want a clue?
 No. No clues.

 While we've been working hard on sites for our health service heroes, we wanted to give your little ones the chance to create some heroes of their own!
 Download our kids pack and share your designs with us using #MyAIHero

 While our drivers are equipped with the best navigation systems available, sometimes they can still go a little off course.
 Print off this maze and have your little ones guide our drivers to site - we need their help!

 We’re at the frontline of the construction and infrastructure industries, producing and supplying an array of construction materials.
-With over 200 sites and more than 3900 dedicated employees, we’re home to everything from aggregates, asphalt, ready-mixed concrete and precast concrete products.
+With over 200 sites and around 3700 dedicated employees, we’re home to everything from aggregates, asphalt, ready-mixed concrete and precast concrete products.
 On top of that, we produce, import and export supply materials for cement and offer national road surfacing and contracting services.